 Like the WRX, the STI's interior is based heavily on that of the Impreza.
 That means a simple, no-nonsense design that trades expressive flourishes for intuitive ergonomics.
 Sporty, STI-specific elements include a flat-bottom steering wheel, (optional) combination alcantara/two-tone leather sports seats, imitation carbon fiber trim, and a red-face shifter knob.

 Informative instrumentation is one of the STI's strong points.
-A special STI Design electroluminescent gauge panel uses a 3.5-inch LCD screen to display certain functions, including the selected gear, and a 4.3-inch LCD screen mounted on the dashboard provides info on boost pressure, the traction control system, audio settings and Bluetooth connectivity.
+A special STI Design electroluminescent gauge panel uses a 3.5-inch LCD screen to display certain functions, including the selected gear, and a 6.2-inch screen mounted on the dashboard provides info on boost pressure, the traction control system, audio settings and Bluetooth connectivity.

 Although undeniably not as practical as its five-door hatchback predecessor, the STI does boasts 12 cubic feet of trunk space and decent rear seat room.
 The rear seats fold down 60/40 in order to free up extra trunk space.